hi-ogawa/js-utils/packages/icheck-ts/README.md

 ### not supported

 - namespace re-export usages are not checked (e.g. `export * from "./abc"`)
-- typescript custom resolution e.g. tsconfig `baseUrl`, `paths`, etc...
+- no typescript custom resolution e.g. tsconfig `baseUrl`, `paths`, etc...

 ## development